 1. Pause & Find Out Why Your Policy Was Canceled

 Take a deep breath and try to get to the bottom of your question: why was my car insurance canceled?
 There are many reasons why your auto insurance company dropped you.
 The most common reasons for insurance cancellation include:

 - Non-payment.
 Did you forget to pay for your car insurance?
-The most common cause of cancellation by the insurance company is nonpayment of your premiums.
-Some insurance companies will allow you to pay your balance within a specific time frame and reinstate your policy.
+The most common cause of cancellation by the insurance company is the non-payment of your premiums.

 - Too many accidents or traffic violations.
-Insurance companies can cancel or non-renew a customer’s insurance for major traffic violations such as DUIs or violations that result in driver’s license suspension, or for making too many claims on their insurance within a certain time span.
+Insurance companies can cancel or choose not to renew a customer’s insurance for major traffic violations such as DUIs or violations that result in driver’s license suspension, or for making too many claims within a certain time span.

 - No reason.
 No reason isn’t much of a reason, we know, but many states allow insurers the right to cancel your car insurance within the first sixty to ninety days of your policy (often called the “underwriting period”) without having to state a reason.
 Insurance companies will often do this if they find discrepancies in your policy application, so it pays to be honest when you first apply for a car insurance policy.

 You might be able to fix the situation right away depending on the reason you were dropped.
-If you can pay your bill, pay it.
-Otherwise, call your car insurance company and ask if you can work together to find a solution.
+For example, if your insurance policy was canceled for non-payment, some insurance companies will allow you to pay the balance within a specific time frame and reinstate your policy.
+So, before you panic, pause, call your insurer, and see if you can reach a resolution.

-No matter where you live, driving without insurance or financial responsibility is against the law.
+No matter where you live, driving without insurance or proof of financial responsibility is ageainst the law.
 Don’t do it!
-From Florida to Oregon, you’ll face a penalty of some kind for driving with canceled car insurance.
+From Florida to Washington State, you’ll face a penalty of some kind for driving without the right coverage.
 Penalties vary by state, but can include: